Greenbridge and its Critics

 White Center Dodged a Bullet When Starbucks took a pass on the Neighborhood

-November 2nd, 2008 Ricardo Posted in Businesses, Economy, Fun, development, white center 5 Comments »
+November 2nd, 2008 Ricardo Posted in Businesses, Development, Economy, Fun, White Center 5 Comments »

 There is an interesting theory making the rounds in financial circles.
 The thinking is that the more Starbucks locations a place has is correlated to the degree of financial distress.
 The correlation is not with coffee, as countries with venerable coffee house traditions, Italy and Brazil, have not been hit as hard by the financial meltdown.
 According to Daniel Gross, the author of the Starbucks theory: